Best 90s Country Singers – 53 Artists and Bands to Know About

 Go Rest High on That Mountain 1995

 Vince Gill was not only a talented singer but also an incredibly skilled musician.
 His voice and guitar work earned him a reputation as one of the most respected artists in country music.
-Known for heartfelt ballads and meaningful lyrics, Gill won numerous awards, including more than 20 Grammys, making him one of the most decorated country artists of all time.

 8. Joe Diffie